 John Quincy Adams

-1824...As no candidate received a majority of the votes in the
+1824...No candidate receives a majority of the electoral votes

 House of Representatives.
 The House gives the Presidency to

 votes.
 This is the first time an election is decided by the

 auto assembly line, reducing time to build a car from 12 hours to 2 hours

 is finally connected to Europe.
 The final hole is drilled connecting them through a tunnel 132 feet below the

 France.
 Napoleon is 35 years old, and

 considered one of the greatest military